How to write a fairy tale

 Group discussions are a great way to explore ideas for conflict here.
 This is a time to encourage students to let their imaginations run wild.

-It is also helpful for students to examine popular tales and define the central conflicts therein.
+It is also helpful for students to examine popular tales and define their central conflicts.

 3. Create a Cast List and Describe a Setting